confident-ai/deepeval/README.md

     </a>
 </p>

 **DeepEval** is a simple-to-use, open-source evaluation framework for LLM applications.
 It is similar to Pytest but specialized for unit testing LLM applications.
-DeepEval uses LLMs and various NLP models to assess performance based on metrics such as faithfulness, accuracy, relevance, and much more.
-Whether your application is implemented via RAG or fine-tuning, LangChain or LlamaIndex, DeepEval has you covered.
+DeepEval evaluates performance based on metrics such as factual consistency, accuracy, answer relevancy, etc., using LLMs and various other NLP models.
 It's a production-ready alternative to RAGAS.

-DeepEval is designed to help you catch breaking changes before your LLM applications go into production.
-With DeepEval, you can easily determine the optimal hyperparameters to improve your RAG pipeline, select the best prompt templates, or transition from OpenAI to hosting your own Llama2 with confidence.
+Whether your application is implemented via RAG or fine-tuning, LangChain or LlamaIndex, DeepEval has you covered.
+With it, you can easily determine the optimal hyperparameters to improve your RAG pipeline, prevent prompt drifting, or even transition from OpenAI to hosting your own Llama2 with confidence.

 <br />